mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_Introduction.markdown

 ## A little blog

 In the examples we'll be developing a small blogging application.
-It's a good idea to grab the source code from (TODO) -location, so you can follow along with the examples.
+It's a good idea to grab the source code from [http://github.com/deimos1986/book_mdar/tree/master/code](http://github.com/deimos1986/book_mdar/tree/master/code), so you can follow along with the examples.

 First of all let's define some of the functionality we would expect from any blogging application.